UBC-Snowbots/Snowflake_Old/README.md

 A basic (work in progress) rebuild of our previous IGVC repository, with better dependency management, and a built-in Vagrant setup.

+Current contents: one tutorial package containing a solution to the python fizzbuzzprime with ROS integration.
+CPP version coming soon.

+To Snowbots members: any and all feedback on how to vagrant-up and build this repository is welcome.
+Please include any observations under Troubleshooting, or if there is an error in the Chef or Vagrant setup, you are welcome to try and commit a fix to that too.

 How to build this repository
 ----------------------------